accionslabsOrg/verademo-java-web/README.md

 ## About
 d
-Blab-a-Gag is a fairly simple forum type application which allows:.dss
+Blab-a-Gag is a fairly simple forum type application which allows:.dssd
  - users to post a one-liner joke
  - users to follow the jokes of other users or not (listen or ignore)
  - users to comment on other users messages (heckle)